-Based on these considerations, in this program, it is encouraged to proactive employ (latter-stage) doctoral students who are necessary for the execution of R&D as RAs and TAs, and in so doing, it is required to set rates commensurate with the nature and content of their work, aiming for a salary level equivalent to the cost of living, and pay them the salary based on the time they engage in their work under appropriate work management.
+Based on these considerations, in this program, it is encouraged to proactive employ (latter-stage) doctoral students who are necessary for the execution of R&D as RAs and TAs, and in so doing, it is required to set rates commensurate with the nature and content of their work, and pay them the salary based on the time they engage in their work under appropriate work management.
 In addition, when applying for this program, please make sure that the application is based on a budget plan that also takes into account the amount of salary for (latter-stage) doctoral student mentioned above.